 CLICK ABOVE TO VIEW VIDEO LIVE ON DAY OF EVENT

-The 145th Fall Convocation was a virtual celebration, Monday, October 5, 2020 at 9 a.m.
+The 146th Fall Convocation will be a virtual celebration, Monday, October 4, 2021 at 9 a.m.
 CDT

 The Axel C. Hansen, M.D. ’44 Distinguished Physician Award is named for the outstanding School of Medicine alumnus who was one of the first African Americans to become a diplomate of the American Board of Ophthalmology.
 Dr. Hansen, Meharry’s first Distinguished Service Professor, chaired the Department of Ophthalmology at Meharry and served as medical director of Meharry’s George W. Hubbard Hospital.
 The award is given to an alumnus of the School of Medicine who has demonstrated leadership and personal commitment to our mission of service through the exemplary practice of medicine.